jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 This model has 96% accuracy.
 Now on the surface, that sounds great.
 But since this is a highly imbalanced dataset, that doesn’t mean a lot.
 In fact, if I had just created a model that predicted “0” for every single item, it would get an accuracy of 90%.

 The real metric of how well the model performed at predicting a toxic comment is recall.
 This model achieved a recall score of 0.74, which means that it correctly 74% of the actual toxic comments as toxic.
 That may seem low, but optimizing for recall is a tough challenge.
 If we used recall as a training objective, it would classify every comment as toxic and quickly reach 100% recall and make every clean comment a false positive.
 It's necessary then to strike a balance between precision and recall.
+False positives waste time, while false negatives allow toxicity to fall through the cracks.

+You can see a confusion matrix where the predictions are matched with reality below.

+<img src="/images/toxic/results heatmap.png" style="width:100%" />
+<br />*Fig 5: Toxic Comment Confusion Matrix*

 As discussed before, the F1 Score provides a target that helps a model find the nuance in an imbalanced dataset between catching the positive results without focusing on them to a point where the usefulness of the model suffers.
 A confusion matrix can illustrate the concept of balancing true positives and true negatives, as well as accuracy, recall, and precision.

+Let's look finally at the impact that these results have on a moderator's work.
+On the validation set, this model flagged less than 3% of the clean comments as toxic, while over 89% of the toxic comments were captured.
+Of the

 Overall, I do believe that this model is robust enough for this application and it offers a large advantage over both the standard approach of human flagging for review (though I wouldn’t eliminate that as a feature) and an out-of-the-box model.

-<img src="/images/toxic/results heatmap.png" style="width:100%" />
-<br />*Fig 5: Toxic Comment Confusion Matrix*
+Of the comments would be submitted to a moderator review by the model, 76% are toxic.

+I believe that this performance makes this model an effective tool that would both save moderators time and efficiently catch comments that may otherwise fall through the cracks.
+Each moderator could have a big impact on reducing toxicity in the Wikipedia community.

 # V. Conclusion